geniuskingsley/birthDayChecker/README.md

 Basically , this is built to check your exact birthday using your year, month, day (YYYY-MM-DD) fomart.

-This is just a dummy project lol, just for fun and trying to pratice date objects.
+This is just a dummy project lol, just for fun and revising date objects.

 To run this js code via terminal 👇👇👇👇👇👇.
 1. Install prompt sync